jetify-com/devbox/docs/app/docs/guides/plugins.md

 ---
-title: Automatic Package Configuration with Plugins
+title: Using Devbox Plugins
 ---

-**Plugins**  are a new feature in Devbox that provide a default Devbox configuration for a Nix package.
+This doc describes how to use Devbox Plugins with your project. **Plugins**  are provide a default Devbox configuration for a Nix package.
 Plugins make it easier to get started with packages that require additional setup when installed with Nix, and they offer a familiar interface for configuring packages.
 They also help keep all of your project's configuration within your project directory, which helps maintain portability and isolation.

 If a plugin is available for your package, it will activate when you install the plugin using `devbox add <package name>`.